xtensor-stack/Xtensor.R/README.md

  - When installing the CRAN package the headers of `xtensor-r` and its dependencies are vendored in the R package.
- - However, the conda package does not vendor its dependencies.
+ - However, the conda-forge package does not vendor its dependencies.

 The vendoring can be prevented by passing the `--novendor` option to the configure script, which can be passed to the `R CMD INSTALL` command in the following way: